directus/directus/src/components/v-chip/v-chip.readme.md

 ## Colors

-You can set the color, background color, hover color, and background hover color with the `--v-chip-color`, `--v-chip-background-color`, `--v-chip-hover-color`, and `--v-chip-hover-background-color` css variables respectively:
+You can set the color, background color, hover color, and background hover color with the `--v-chip-color`, `--v-chip-background-color`, `--v-chip-color-hover`, and `--v-chip-background-color-hover` css variables respectively:

 ```html
 <v-chip> I'm a chip! </v-chip>